BigAnteater/KVM-GPU-Passthrough/README.md

 ![Screen Capture_select-area_20211203201054](https://user-images.githubusercontent.com/77298458/144696438-6e7afb3e-b808-4bc7-a0be-8683c046f445.png)
 5) Then, delete everything before the "U.s", and save your ROM as something simple (i.e: patch.rom).
 ![Screen Capture_select-area_20211203201250](https://user-images.githubusercontent.com/77298458/144696539-44ce50f6-c6fd-4d2d-9564-3be3fd663585.png)
-6) Once your ROM has been patched, open your terminal in the folder which you have your ROM saved in, and type in ``sudo mkdir /var/lib/libvirt/vbios/ && mv <RENAME TO YOUR ROM>.rom /var/lib/libvirt/vbios``
+6) Once your ROM has been patched, open your terminal in the folder which you have your ROM saved in, and type in ``sudo mkdir /var/lib/libvirt/vbios/ && sudo mv <RENAME TO YOUR ROM>.rom /var/lib/libvirt/vbios`` and make sure to rename <RENAME TO YOUR ROM> to what you named your ROM.
 7) Then your ROM should be all patched and good to go!

 **Hook Scripts**